-3375.
+3375 (CFB 3375).
 Corporate Social Responsibility and Ethical Leadership.
 This course studies ethical dilemmas managers face.
 Topics include giving voice to one's values; organizational responsibilities to employees, customers, shareholders and the community; and conflicts of interest, product liability and whistle blowing.
 The mode of delivery is case study, class discussion, video analysis, and written and oral presentations.

-NOTE: The cross listing of CFB 3375 and MNO 3375 is subject to the same rules that restrict credit for all other CF, CFA and CFB courses that are cross-listed with departmental courses (see General Education Rules 9 and 10).
+Note: The cross listing of CFB 3375 and MNO 3375 is subject to the same rules that restrict credit for all other CF, CFA and CFB courses that are cross-listed with departmental courses (see General Education Rules 9 and 10).
 In addition, students who take either CFB 3375 or MNO 3375 may not take ACCT 3391, nor may students taking ACCT 3391 take either of the other two courses for credit.
 Students seeking accounting certification should note that ACCT 3391 is a gateway course for eligibility to take the CPA examination.
 Prerequisite: MNO 3370.

 4340.
 Employee Benefits.
 The structure of employee benefits is a strategic decision for employers and an important financial planning element for employees.
 An overview of typical employee benefits is covered along with how these benefits integrate with Social Security.
 Course content includes a discussion of qualified and nonqualified plans that are of current importance to employers and employees.
 To gain practical experience, students will examine details of benefit offerings that are part of actual job offers to SMU students.

-NOTE: This course will be listed as RMI 4340 on the academic course schedule.
+Note: This course will be listed as RMI 4340 on the academic course schedule.
 Prerequisite: MNO 3370.

-- 4361.
+4361.
 Project Management.
 Projects are a fundamental means of getting things done in business today.
 Project management is a set of practices and interpersonal skills designed to successfully accomplish business results that are delivered on time and on budget and meet quality standards.
 Project management is a skill that is in high demand across industries and organizational structures because it is becoming the preferred process to achieve successful results.
 Topics covered include defining the project goals, developing a plan to achieve the goals, executing the plan and evaluating progress.
 Interpersonal skills include communication, collaboration and team management.
-Prerequisite: MNO 3370. - 4371.
+Prerequisite: MNO 3370.

+4371 (CFB 3381).
 Leadership and Culture.
-The course is designed to enhance effectiveness and success as an outstanding leader.
-Important theories of motivation, leadership, interpersonal relationships, teamwork and organizational culture are studied and applied to making leadership decisions.
-Prerequisite: MNO 3370 (OR, for non-Cox students, approval of the Cox B.B.A.
-Advising Office, junior standing, and two courses in psychology or sociology may be substituted for the prerequisite). - 4378.
+This course is designed to enhance students' effectiveness and success as a leader.
+Important theories of motivation, leadership, interpersonal relationships, teamwork, and organizational culture are studied and applied to making leadership decisions.
+Prerequisite: MNO 3370.
+Reserved for Cox majors.

+4378.
 Independent Studies in Management.
-Research in this area will consider contemporary issues theoretical, ethical, methodological, social, etc. that are currently of interest to management.
+Research in this area will consider contemporary issues - theoretical, ethical, methodological, social, etc. - that are currently of interest to management.
 Prerequisites: MNO 3370 and permission of full-time faculty.